 Now that the couple has finally come forward and claimed the jackpot, millions of Canadians can get some sleep and stop looking for that missing ticket!

 While the Groner’s were debating on what to do with their winnings, some shady people were already plotting on how to exploit the situation and trick unsuspecting people out of their hard earned money.

-A woman in Vancouver received an email that was riddled with typos stating she was one of “six lucky individual all over the world” who would be able to receive $1 million from the people who won the $50 million jackpot.
+A woman in Vancouver received an email that was riddled with typos stating she was one of “six lucky individuals all over the world” who would be able to receive $1 million from the people who won the $50 million jackpot.

-The email was supposedly sent from the Groners and it stated that the recipient of the email would have to “get back to us with your details so we can forward it directly to the payout bank.”
+The email was supposedly sent from the Groners, and it stated that the recipient of the email would have to “get back to us with your details so we can forward it directly to the payout bank.”

-Now if that isn’t suspicious enough, a second email was sent, and in this it asked for the recipient to include their driver’s license number or a passport number.
-The email also claimed “This is a life time opportunity and 100% legitimate.”
+Now if that isn’t suspicious enough, a second email was sent, and in this, it asked for the recipient to include their driver’s license number or a passport number.
+The email also claimed, “This is a lifetime opportunity and 100% legitimate.”

 The email also included four photographs of the Groners, as if that would somehow vouch for the validity of the email and its claims.
 Of course, the scammers just took pictures that they could find around on the internet.

 I have a gripe with the lottery agencies.
 What baffles me is that they are well aware that scams pop up and they use the names, photographs, and personal information of the lottery winners.
 Why is it necessary for the winners to come forward with where they live, their names, and a recent photograph?
 How is that safe for the winners?